By Gustavo Bondoni

 The stairs ended in a corridor that ran parallel to the staircase.

 “Backwards, of course.”

-They went up the next stair, and then, when they arrived at the landing, they went down.
+They went back down the steps.
+They went up the next flight of stairs they found, and then, when the two arrived at the landing, they went down.

 But they’d never seen anything like this.
 It was almost too much to take in.